studiowebux/1b2i1c/README.md

 <h2>1 Button 2 Inputs 1 Configuration</h2>

-<p>A simple and configurable UI to Start and Update CodePipeline.</p>
+<p>A simple and configurable UI to Start and Update CodePipeline and/or Github Actions.</p>

 <p align="center">
   <a href="https://github.com/yet-another-tool/1b2i1c/issues">Report Bug</a>